parker-hemphill/PlexScripts/README.md

 # PlexScripts
 A collection of scripts to assist with running an automated Plex media server based on Linux.
-Simply download "batch_encode.sh" and "encode.sh" and make them executable with

-"chmod +x batch_encode.sh; chmod +x encode.sh"

-Then use your favorite editor to change the directories in batch_encode.sh

-As long as you use different directories for each process and have Sickrage, etc. grab media from the TV_IMPORT directory this script will convert media you send it into a Roku, AppleTV friendly mp4 media file capable of direct-play in Plex.

-Run the script manually the first time and when you are satisfied everything works add it to your crontab with the commands included in the script.
+Simply change the variables at the top of the files to set the directories to use.
+You also need to have ffmpeg, HandBrakeCLI, and filebot installed and in your users path (you can simply type each of those names verbatim into your terminal and recieve output) and add the following to your crontab:

+Type "crontab -e" and paste all between the hashes into your terminal window:
+#####
+* * * * * /var/tmp/batch_move.sh >> /dev/null 2>&1
+* * * * * /var/tmp/convert_tv.sh >> /dev/null 2>&1
+*/5 * * * * /var/tmp/convert_movie.sh >> /dev/null 2>&1
+#####
+This will check every minute for newly downloaded files and move them to be encoded.
+It will also encode movies every 5 minutes and tv shows every minute.